n2ygk/sdrtrunk-wiki/Aliases.md

 #### Priority
 Each alias can have an audio monitoring priority.
 Assign a value of 1 to 100 where 1 is the highest priority and 100 is the lowest priority.
-Slide the audio priority all the way to the right to select the **Do Not Monitor** priority.
+Slide the audio priority all the way to the right to select a **Do Not Monitor** priority.
 Audio from any alias with Do Not Monitor will not be played over the local speakers.
+If you do not assign an audio priority to an alias, it will default to a priority of 100 (lowest).

 #### Streaming
 Each alias can be streamed over one or more internet audio streaming